AdamBazer/HIE-Whitepaper/README.md

 A third means by which to describe communities is the scope of the content shared.
 Some communities have very limited exchange functionality.
-For instance, a community may focus entirely on electronic lab result delivery or e-prescribing.
+For example, a community may focus entirely on electronic lab result delivery or e-prescribing.
 Most communities define a moderate scope to their exchange activities that might include results delivery, electronic referrals, and perhaps some sharing of